 You can roast hot dogs and s’mores at the same time!
 You can customize the design to be built low, like a typical fire pit, or higher, like the height of a table.
 One thing is for sure: this is awesome!

 Big or small, metal or concrete, round or square (or hexagonal!), fire pits are an excellent addition to every backyard.
 Invite your friends over to grill some hot dogs.
 Allow the kids to roast marshmallow.
 Listen to the crickets chirp as you star gaze.
+Or wow your guests with the addition of an ethanol fire table; a design that is visually appealing as well as practical.

 Get ready for a little bit of DIY, and then a lot of time to relax beside your new fire pit!